dmsc/fastbasic/manual.md

 Compiling the program to disk
 =============================

-One of the After you are satisfied with your program, you can compile to a disk file, producing a program that can be run directly from DOS.
+Once you are satisfied with your program, you can compile to a disk file, producing a program that can be run directly from DOS.